EFL Cup: Format

 The League Cup is open to all 92 members of the Premier League and English Football League and is divided into seven rounds, organised so that 32 teams remain by the third round (with the exception of the 1961–62 competition).
-Since 1996–97, teams involved in European competition during the season have received a bye to the third round; the remaining Premier League teams enter at the second round, and the remaining Football League teams enter at the first round.
-If the number of byes causes an odd number of teams to enter a round, another team may be given a bye (usually the highest-placed team of those relegated from the Premier League the previous season) or a preliminary round may be played between the two teams promoted from the Football Conference the previous season (or, if only one team is promoted, that team would play against the lowest-placed team not to be relegated from the Football League the previous season); preliminary rounds have only been necessary in the 2002–03 and 2011–12 competitions.
-Up to 1995–96, all teams were involved by the second round, although some received byes to that stage.
+The fixtures in every round except the final are determined by a random draw.
+Up to 1995–96, all teams were involved from the second round, although some received byes to that stage.
+Since 1996–97, teams involved in European competition during the season have received a bye to the third round; the remaining Premier League teams enter at the second round.
+While most Football League teams enter in the first round, adjustments are made to ensure 32 teams are in the third round.
+In the most common occurrence, where seven Premier League clubs are in European football, two teams from the EFL Championship receive byes to the second round.
+In other circumstances, a preliminary round may be used among teams promoted from the previous season's National League and, if required, the lowest-placed finisher(s) from the previous season's EFL League Two.
+Preliminary rounds have only been necessary in 2002–03, 2011–12 and 2025–26.

 Matches in all rounds are single-legged, except for the semi-finals, which have been two-legged since the competition began.
 The final was two-legged from 1961 to 1966, but has been single-legged ever since.
 The first round was two-legged from 1975–76 to 2000–01, and the second round was two-legged from 1979–80 to 2000–01.
 Single-legged matches would be replayed as necessary until 1993–94, when penalties were introduced to settle the first replay; the last single-legged tie to require a replay was played in 1996–97.

 Until 1974–75, two-legged ties that remained level after extra time in the second leg would be replayed; in that time, three ties reached a third replay.
 Between 1975–76 and 1979–80, ties would still be replayed, but a penalty shoot-out would be used to settle ties that could not be decided after a replay; replays of two-legged matches were finally abolished for 1980–81, with the away goals rule and penalties being adopted instead.
 The semi-finals were the exception to this, with level ties being replayed until 1986–87, after which the away goals rule and penalties were introduced.
 The semi-finals, when played over two legs, would apply the away goals rule only after extra time.
 From 2018–19, extra time was scrapped for all rounds except the final, and the away goal rule was scrapped for the semi-final, with level ties going straight to a penalty shoot-out.
+Since 2024–25, the Video Assistant Referee (VAR) system is used in all EFL Cup ties held at Premier League stadiums.